One Morning at Dawn

 Samaritan's Purse is also looking after the needs of children caught in the conflict, providing thousands of backpacks, complete with toys, a hat, and a booklet that tells them that God loves them.
 We're also giving hundreds of thousands of Ukrainian boys and girls Operation Christmas Child shoebox gifts along with the Good News of Jesus Christ.

 When war first erupted on Feb.
 24, 2022, Samaritan's Purse quickly responded by providing urgent medical care.
 Early on, we operated an Emergency Field Hospital in Lviv to help the millions displaced by conflict.
-Later last year, we ran a similar field hospital in a recently liberated area of eastern Ukraine.
+Later that year, we ran a similar field hospital in a recently liberated area of eastern Ukraine.
 We are also providing medical training on an ongoing basis.

 All of this relief is provided in Jesus’ Name while we also distribute Bibles in their language.
 So far, we praise God that we have had the privilege of serving more than 10 million Ukrainians.